-During the preceding wet season, a combined total of 415 mm was recorded from 20 October 2021 to 20 April 2022(Moranbah Airport Bureau of Meteorology).
+During the preceding wet season, a combined total of 541 millimetres of rainfall was recorded from November 2022 and May 2023 (Moranbah Airport Bureau of Meteorology).
 This has resulted in an increase in grass cover (particularly Buffel Grass).
-The bushfire fuel load is currently moderate across the site, which was to be expected as biomass from plant growth increases during the wet season (Plate 1 - Plate 6 and Appendix 3).
+The bushfire fuel load is currently moderate to high across the site, which was to be expected as biomass from plant growth increases during the wet season (Plate 1 - Plate 7 and Appendix 3).
+An increase in fine fuel was observed throughout the monitoring sites and when traversing between monitoring sites.
 The site was assessed for biomass using the Futurebeef photo standards and methodology at each photo monitoring location.

-The site scored moderate with an average of 1,345kg/ha of biomass with the lowest observation of 500kg/ha and the highest of 2,500 kg/ha.
+The site scored moderate to high with an average of 1,290kg/ha of biomass with the lowest observation of 510kg/ha and the highest of 2,500 kg/ha.
 Futurebeef photographic guidelines used for estimating fuel loads across varying vegetation groups for the Wotonga Offset are as followed.
 Blue Grass & Wire Grass Photo Standards, Lancewood, Bendee, Rosewood & Spotted Gum Photo Standard, Eucalyptus Woodland Photo Standards and Buffel Grass Photo Standards were used as appropriate for each monitoring location.